deskvillage/dannychadburn.github.io/proposals/probio-7.md

 ## What's the most lucrative way to promote Probio 7 online?

-I'll comnprehensively answer that question, covering the following topics:
+I'll answer that question, covering the following topics:

 ---
 ###### 30%